wirrockendigital/toolhub/docs/audio-split.md

 ## 1. Functionality Overview

-The **audio-split** feature allows you to divide large audio files into smaller segments according to one of two modes:
+The **audio-split** feature splits long audio recordings into smaller chunks using one of two modes:

 - **Fixed Mode (`fixed`)**
-  Splits the input file into equal-length chunks, each up to a specified maximum duration.
+  Splits audio at exact intervals defined by `chunk_length`.

 - **Silence Mode (`silence`)**
-  Splits the input into segments that are at most the given maximum length, but attempts to cut at detected silence points within a defined seek window at the end of each chunk.
-If no suitable silence is found, it falls back to a hard cut.

-Key parameters for both modes:
+  Attempts to split at silence near the end of each chunk window (default: 600s).
+  The script searches for silence starting at `(chunk_length - silence_seek)` up to `chunk_length`.
+  If no silence is found, it may continue beyond `chunk_length` until a suitable silence is detected.

+Silence parameters:
-- `chunk_length` (seconds): Maximum duration for each segment.
+- `chunk_length` (seconds): Target maximum length of each chunk.
-- `silence_seek` (seconds): How many seconds before the chunk end to look for silence (only for `silence` mode).
+- `silence_seek` (seconds): Defines a window of ±`silence_seek` seconds around each `chunk_length` point to search for silence (e.g. 60 means search from 540s to 660s).
-- `silence_duration` (seconds): Minimum duration of silence to trigger a cut (only for `silence` mode).
+- `silence_duration` (seconds): Minimum detected silence length to trigger a cut.
-- `silence_threshold` (dB): Volume threshold under which audio is considered silence (optional for `silence` mode).
+- `silence_threshold` (dB): Volume level below which audio is considered silence.
+Lower values (e.g. -40 dB) are stricter and only detect very quiet audio as silence.
+Higher values (e.g. -15 dB) are more lenient and may detect louder audio with background noise as silence.
-- `padding` (seconds): Amount of time to include before the detected silence point (optional for `silence` mode).
+- `padding` (seconds): Seconds to subtract before cut point to preserve some leading context.

+Example usage:

+/scripts/audio-split.sh \
+  --mode silence \
+  --chunk-length 600 \
+  --input myfile.m4a \
+  --output '' \
+  --silence-seek 60 \
+  --silence-duration 0.5 \
+  --silence-threshold -30 \
+  --padding 0.5

 ---